Teacher Education in Post Nation State Era: Education for “Welfare” instead of “Warfare”

 How do we manage and change a modern school? - Education, Management, Politics

-- Keiichi Kobayashi (Myoko City Board of Education / Superintendent)
+- Keiichi Kobayashi (Myoko City Board of Education, Japan/ Superintendent)

 Teaching and learning - "How " and "for what"?

-- Masami Kawano (Joetsu University Japan / educational method)
+- Masami Kawano (Joetsu University of Education, Japan / educational method)

 Boundary of public education - marginalised "Minority"

-- Mizuho Hara (Joetsu University Japan / intercultural education)
+- Mizuho Hara (Joetsu University of Education, Japan / intercultural education)

-- Sabine Meise (Ludwigsburg University of Education Germany / comparative education)
+- Sabine Meise (Carl von Ossietzky University Oldenburg, Germany / comparative education)